zeromev/zeromev.github.io/terms.md

 ### censorship-as-a-service

-Censorship-as-a-service (Caas) involves bribing miners not just to include your transaction, but to exclude the transactions of other users.
+Censorship-as-a-service (Caas) involves bribing miners not to include your transaction, but to exclude the transactions of other users.

 CaaS is a vital and active area of research for zeromev because it is facilitated by the upcoming adoption of full-block mev auctions on Ethereum and the centralization of block building that they incentivize.